quipucords/qpc/docs/source/man.rst

 ``--output-file=path``

   Required.
 Sets the path to a file location where the report data is saved.
+The file extension must be ``.json`` for the JSON report or ``.csv`` for the CSV report.

 Viewing the Deployments Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~